 Perhaps that’s understandable.
 After all, it would be another seven years before the facts about rampant abuse at Maryville would become public.

-Less understandable is why anyone would mourn the decision by Maryville to finally get out of the orphanage business more than a decade the horrors were exposed and Maryville was forced to clean up its act.
-Yet Marie Cohen in June.
-So it’s worth looking back in more detail at exactly what happened at the institution Cohen chose to lionize.
+Less understandable is why anyone would mourn the decision by Maryville to finally get out of the orphanage business more than a decade after the horrors were exposed and Maryville was forced to clean up its act.
+Yet some still do.
+So it’s worth looking back in more detail at exactly what happened at the institution.

 In 2001 alone, police were called to Maryville’s main campus more than 900 times.
-These are some of the reasons why, according to the :
+These are some of the reasons why, according to the Sun Times:

-And while Cohen, as is her habit, cites a page maintained by the institution itself to prove how great the institution is, the youth who came to a Chicago City Council meeting in 2003 to Medill News Service:
+And here's what youth who came to a Chicago City Council meeting in 2003 told Medill News Service:

-Eventually, Maryville’s longtime director, Father John Smyth, was ousted (though the he commissioned remains at the entrance) and the state pulled all “state wards” out of the place – returning a relatively small number in 2007.
+Eventually, Maryville’s longtime director, Father John Smyth, was ousted (though the statue of himself he commissioned remains at the entrance) and the state pulled all “state wards” out of the place – returning a relatively small number in 2007.

 But now, reform-minded leadership at the Illinois Department of Children and Family Services has decided that there are better ways to spend the huge amount of money it costs to institutionalize a child.
 So they decided to pay institutions less.
 Rather than dip further into its own funds, Maryville decided to stop institutionalizing children and, to its credit, turn its attention to better alternatives.